 - Richard Delgado and Jean Stefancic, Critical Race Theory: An Introduction (3rd Edition)

-This guide provides an overview of the major texts, scholars, and related subjects that compromise Critical Race Theory.
+This guide provides an overview of the major texts, scholars, and related subjects that comprise Critical Race Theory.
 This introductory page provides an overview of legal research strategies and recommended journals for updating research in the field.
 The other pages in this guide provide a list of selected texts from CRT.
 It is organized into the following sections:

 It is a common misconception that libraries and library catalogs are neutral and unbiased.
 They are not.
 Bibliographic indexing terms used in libraries were created within a historically white hegemonic information infrastructure.
 Click the link below to view a list, created by Harvard libraries, of selected open-access writings on this topic.